-Help for Heroes is a proud founder partner of the Battle Back programme, a UK Military initiative funded by Help for Heroes.
+Help for Heroes is a proud founder partner of the Battle Back programme, a UK Military initiative that forms part of the charities Sports Recovery Programme.
 Battle Back uses Adaptive Adventure Training and Sports Rehabilitation to help seriously wounded Service personnel gain independence and confidence to focus on what they can achieve, rather than what they can’t.

 Battle Back at Headley Court

 The introduction back into sport for someone who is first wounded is usually through the Help for Heroes funded Battle Back at Headley Court, where the wounded start their physical rehabilitation.
 These activities are in addition to the normal rehabilitation programme and are carefully designed to complement it.
 For example, a couple of hours on a water-ski builds confidence, is physically beneficial as well as being great fun, something that is missing from much of the daily routine of getting better.

 The History of Battle Back